 The researchers placed the altered Schwann cells inside living mice.
 Some of the cells migrated to the muscles, carrying and distributing the bacteria as they travelled.
-This could be one way in which the bacteria spread through our body.
+This might be one way in which the bacteria spread through our body.
 The results of experiments in rodents often apply to humans, but this is not always the case.

 Mycobacterium leprae and Macrophages

 In 2017, a team of researchers from the University of Cambridge found evidence suggesting that leprosy bacteria may cause myelin destruction by altering the action of the patient's immune system.
 They discovered that the bacteria that cause leprosy enter white blood cells known as macrophages and hijack their activity.
 The scientists say that this leads to the injury to the nerves.
 Macrophages are part of our immune system.
 This system protects us from disease by destroying microbes that can make us sick and by removing and destroying damaged material.

 Macrophages are large cells that engulf and digest particles in a process called phagocytosis.
 The particles that are "eaten" include bacteria such as M. leprae as well as unwanted material.
 Normally, bacteria that enter the macrophages are destroyed, but this may not happen in the case of the leprosy bacterium.